Feral hogs causing headaches for some people living in northeast Austin

 Hetzel said feral hogs breed fast, and their numbers can grow quickly.

-Hetzel said there are private companies that trap and remove the hogs, so that is an option for people concerned about them being in their neighborhood.
+Hetzel said private companies trap and remove the hogs, so that is an option for people concerned about them being in their neighborhood.